Suicide Risk and Prevention for Kentucky Nurses

 - Use gentle assumption.
 To make it easier for patients to disclose suicidal ideation, the interviewer assumes that certain thoughts and behaviors are already occurring in the person and gently structures questions accordingly.
 So, instead of asking if the person has been thinking about suicide, ask “When was the last time you had thoughts about suicide?”

 - Assess the person’s mood.
-An exploration of mood states might include asking permission to discuss mood, and then asking patients to rate their mood using a zero–10 scale.
+An exploration of mood states might include asking permission to discuss mood and then asking patients to rate their mood using a 0–10 scale.
 This is followed by questions that refer to the worst or lowest mood rating the person has ever had as well as what was happening at those times that made them feel so down.
 In order to end with a positive note, the patient is asked about the best mood rating they’ve ever had.

 Explore suicidal ideation.
 When the patient discloses the presence of suicidal ideation, collaboratively explore the frequency, triggers, duration, and intensity of the suicidal thoughts.
 During this process, it is important to show curiosity, empathy, and interest instead of judgment.
 If the patient denies suicidal thoughts and the denial appears to be genuine, acknowledge and accept the denial, but if the denial seems forced or is combined with symptoms of depression or other risk factors, acknowledge and accept the denial but return to the topic later.